Data leaks & data breaches: These rules must be observed according to the GDPR

 Personal data breaches and leaks in Jira and Confluence: a conclusion

 Data protection in Jira and Confluence may seem inscrutable to you at first, but with the help of the right tool it can be done in no time.
-Thanks to our article, you now know all the steps you need to take just in case of a data breach or leak and which tool will help you in Jira and Confluence: GDPR (DSGVO) and Security for Jira and Confluence.
+Thanks to our article, you now know all the steps you need to take just in case of a data breach or leak and which tool will help you in Jira and Confluence: Data Protection and Security Toolkit for Jira und Confluence.
 Because our app not only helps you when it’s already too late, but also prevents data leaks and breaches in advance.
 This makes your company’s work on data protection much easier and lets your data protection officers sleep in peace again.